ilaydasevgi/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 y(t) = y_0 + v_{0y} t - \frac{1}{2} g t^2 = v_0 \sin\theta \, t - \frac{1}{2} g t^2 \quad (\text{assuming } y_0 = 0)
 $$

-These are the parametric equations of motion, forming a parabola in the $ x $-$ y $ plane.
+These are the parametric equations of motion, forming a parabola in the $x $-$ y$ plane.

 ### Time of Flight
 The projectile hits the ground when $ y(t) = 0 $: